This article will go over:

-- Rewards: A S&P 500 fund index offers immediate diversification.
+Rewards: An S&P 500 index fund offers immediate diversification.
 It allows you to own shares in every company.
 The fund contains companies from all industry sectors, making them more resilient than most investments.
 The index has returned approximately 10 percent each year over time.
 These funds have low expense ratios which are the fees charged by the management company to manage the fund.

 They can be bought at any broker that allows mutual funds and ETFs to be traded.
-ETFs usually come with no commission, so you won’t be charged any additional fees.
-Mutual funds may have a minimum purchase requirement and might change your commission.
+ETFs usually come with no commission, so you won't be charged any additional fees.
+Mutual funds may have a minimum purchase requirement and might charge a commission.